My Home is Scheduled for a NJ Sheriff Sale, But I Have Equity. What Should I Do?

 If you have positive equity in your home that is scheduled for a sheriff sale, don’t let the sale go through before you’ve had the chance to sell it.
 In many cases, a judge will stay the sheriff sale and give you the chance to sell it if you have equity.
 Contact the Law Office of Ira J. Metrick today to discuss your situation and review your options.

 Many people think that they can’t sell the house if it is in foreclosure or scheduled for Sheriff Sale, but that is not true.
+Until foreclosure is complete, your home is still yours to do with as you want.
+This means that even if your home is scheduled for a sheriff sale, you can still make every attempt to save it, or even sell it.
 If you have equity, you have the right to sell the property to avoid the Sheriff sale and avoid losing your equity.

 If your home is scheduled for a sheriff sale and you have home equity, contact The Law Office of Ira J. Metrick to discuss your options.
 In Some Situations, We Will Go To Court to Stop the Sheriff Sale to Allow the Property to Be Sold, For No Upfront Fee.